Haldrion/OSCMikuProcessing/README.md

 ## To use Client:

-1)Download the respective app for your computer
+1) Download the respective app for your computer

-Windows -
+Windows - right click eq_map_oscS3.zip above >> Save As...

-Mac/Linux -
+Mac/Linux - right click eq_map_S3mac.zip above >> Save As...

 2) Move your mouse over the IP & click on it.
 The box should turn orange.
 Do not move your mouse ouside the box!